 - Enjoy the free drinks provided while gambling.
 Whether you are playing a table game, slot machine or sitting at the bar playing video poker, you can get basic drinks comped.
 Premium liquors may or may not be comped, but it always worth asking for what you want.

 - Visit a museum (really).
 The Neon Museum and the Mob Museum are my top choices.
-If you are a car aficionado, visit the Shelby Museum or the Auto Collection at the LINQ.
+If you are a car aficionado, visit the Shelby Museum .
 Play pinball or an arcade game at the Pinball Hall of Fame.
 For a quick fine art fix, visit the small Bellagio Gallery of Fine Art.

 - Get out of your comfort zone; just a little.
 Do the SkyJump at the Stratosphere; drive a bulldozer at Dig This!; or eat something that you might not be able to get at home like the grilled octopus at Estiatorio Milos or the Foie Gras Cotton Candy at Bazaar Meat at SLS.